 - Blue Cheese Dip for Everything!

-Overall, making Chipotle Guacamole at home is easy and rewarding.
-This recipe is perfect for entertaining or for a cozy night in with loved ones.
-So grab your avocados and canned chipotle peppers in adobo sauce, and get ready to impress your taste buds with this delicious dip.
+Overall, making Chipotle Guacamole at home is easy and super tasty.
+Perfect for entertaining or for a cozy night in.
+So grab your avocados, Chipotle Peppers in Adobo Sauce, and get ready to impress your taste buds with this delicious dip.
 Bon Appetit! Приятного аппетита!

 - 2 ripe avocados

-- 1 Chipotle Peppers in Adobo Sauce finely diced
+- 1 Chipotle Pepper in Adobo Sauce finely diced

 - 1 tablespoon sour cream